MacBook screen flickering: Solutions you can try

 Not everyone reported problems with MacBook screen glitching, but there are certainly enough people experiencing this for it to get mentioned.
 In this article, we'll explain why it happens and how to fix Mac screen flickering.

-Since updating to macOS Mojave, it seems to be impacting retina and non-retina screens, with Mac users noting that it can effect them when using Terminal, or when graphics are enabled or disabled.
+Screen glitching lines appear on retina and non-retina screens, with Mac users noting that it can affect them when using Terminal or when graphics are enabled or disabled.
 In some cases, it's so bad that it makes looking at the screen impossible.

 How to fix Mac screen flickering?